ArashAh/version_control_workshop/part-1.md

 15. **Start fresh in the IDE**

-    - Delete the local repo cloned in Step 5.
+    - Delete the local repository cloned in Step 5.

 16. **Clone using the IDE**

-    - In RStudio: Go to `File > New Project > Version Control > Git`, paste the repo URL, choose a directory and create the project.
+    - In RStudio: Go to `File > New Project > Version Control > Git`, paste the repository URL, choose a directory, and create the project.
-    - In VS Code:  `ctrl+shift+p >Clone > Clone from GitHub`, paste the repo URL and hit enter, navigate to the folder you want the repository to clone in
+    - In VS Code: `ctrl+shift+p > Clone > Clone from GitHub`, paste the repo URL and press Enter, then choose the folder you want the repository to clone into.
-    - Verify the clone (check if the file are there)
+    - Verify the clone (check if the files are there).

 17. **Edit in IDE and push changes:**

-    - Using IDE edit README to add: “Input from local repo to be pushed to remote repo using RStudio/VS code.”
+    - Using the IDE, edit `README.md` to add: "Input from local repository to be pushed to remote repository using RStudio/VS Code."
-    - Commit message: “Commit from IDE”
+    - Commit message: "Commit from IDE"
     - Add, commit, and push changes using the IDE.
-    - Check the Git Graph (Git Graph is an extension that you can install on your vscode)
+    - Check the Git Graph (Git Graph is an extension that you can install in VS Code)
     - Check the README content in the dual view

 18. **Edit on GitHub and pull changes using IDE:**

-    - On GitHub, edit README to add: "Input from remote repo to be pulled to local repo using IDE."
+    - On GitHub, edit `README.md` to add: "Input from remote repository to be pulled to local repository using IDE."
-    - Commit message: “Editing from GitHub”
+    - Commit message: "Editing from GitHub"
     - Fetch and pull the latest changes from GitHub using the IDE

     ❓4.
 Can you fetch only using RStudio's Git interface?

 19. **Review commit history in IDE:**
-    - In RSTudio: use git history
+    - In RStudio: use Git history.
-    - In VS Code: use git graph
+    - In VS Code: use Git Graph.

 ## Going back to history

 20. **Restore uncommitted changes (single file, then entire repo)**

-    - Add another line to README file: “Input from local repo that is not going to be committed, and it is going to be discarded.”
+    - Add another line to `README.md`: "Input from local repository that is not going to be committed, and it is going to be discarded."
     - Verify Git sees the change:
     ```bash
     git status
+    ```

+    - Inspect what would be discarded:
+    ```bash
+    git diff
     ```

     - Restore a single file back to the last commit: